Cr4zyy/FactorioServerTool/README.md

 * Add "FastStart=" to the config to skip the options screen and go straight to server start
 * Also "ExtraParams=" to add any custom params not supported, both are documented under "About" from the options
 * Puts the server IP:Port quickly into your clipboard at runtime
+* Batch can be run from any location

 Not affiliated with Factorio